WordPress Vulnerabilities

 3. Default Admin User Account

-Another WordPress vulnerability that is commonly exploited by hackers is guessing the credentials for the admin account.
-WordPress comes with a default admin account that has the username “admin.”
-If this is not changed during the installation process, someone can use it to gain admin privileges of the website.
+Another WordPress vulnerability that hackers commonly exploit is guessing the credentials for the admin account.
+WordPress comes with a default admin account with the username “admin.”
+If this is not changed during the installation process, someone can use it to gain admin privileges on the website.

 Preventing This Vulnerability from Being Exploited

-It is not wise to have anything on a WordPress site that can be guessed by hackers.
-This gives them a headstart and you don’t want that.
-It is true that a hacker will still have to guess or use brute force to undo the password but changing the “admin” username will make the website less vulnerable.
+It is not wise to have anything on a WordPress site that hackers can guess.
+This gives them a headstart, but you don’t want that.
+Indeed, a hacker will still have to guess or use brute force to undo the password, but changing the “admin” username will make the website less vulnerable.

-The best way around this is to make a new user account with an unpredictable username and password and assign it the admin privileges.
-Then you can delete the default admin account to prevent anyone from gaining access to your account.
+The best way around this is to create a new user account with an unpredictable username and password and assign it admin privileges.
+Then, you can delete the default admin account to prevent anyone from gaining access to your account.

 4. Default Prefix For Database Tables

-The WordPress database operates using a number of tables.
-The default prefix for WordPress installs is “wp_” and if you use it as is, it can be a starting point for the hackers.
-This is also the case of facilitated guesswork as to the previous example of WordPress vulnerability.
+The WordPress database operates using several tables.
+The default prefix for WordPress installs is “wp_,” and if you use it as is, hackers can use it as a starting point.
+This also facilitated guesswork, as in the previous example of WordPress vulnerability.

 How to Prevent this Vulnerability from Being Exploited?

-When you are installing WordPress, you have the option of choosing any database table prefix of your preference.
-If you want to make the WordPress install impregnable, it is advisable to use something unique.
+When installing WordPress, you can choose any database table prefix of your preference.
+However, it is advisable to use something unique to make the WordPress install impregnable.

-Most of the hackers use pre-packaged codes to hack into WordPress websites and using a prefix for tables that is not the default one means that such codes wouldn’t work on your website.
-However, skilled hackers can still find a way around this but it can stop the majority of them.
+Most hackers use pre-packaged codes to hack into WordPress websites, and using a prefix for tables that is not the default one means that such codes wouldn’t work on your website.
+However, skilled hackers can still find a way around this, but it can stop most of them.

 5. Brute-Force Login Attempts